Wood Slabs & Lumber Toronto

 Walnut is one of the most valuable and unique species of hardwoods.
 It is rare and is often used for higher-end furniture.

 Black walnut is one of the most durable hardwood and it also works well with multiple types of materials such as glue, stain, and finishes.
 This hardwood has good dimensional stability, shock resistance, and strength properties.

 Due to its quality, black walnut is considered a premium domestic hardwood, its price is in the higher range among all the other hardwoods and the price goes higher because of its increasing demand and decreasing supply of black walnut trees.

 Grain – Varied and openly porous grain patterns.

 Common Uses – Furniture, cabinets, moulding, trim, flooring, panelling, turning.

 Oakwood is another common type of wood when it comes to furniture making.
-Oak slab is highly durable and its grain pattern is quite unique, which makes it one of the easier species to recognize and it looks great stained or with a natural finish.
+Oak Lumber is highly durable and its grain pattern is quite unique, which makes it one of the easier species to recognize and it looks great stained or with a natural finish.
 Its unusual patterns give a lot of character to design or space.

 Although there are more than 600 species of oak trees, the most common species are red and white oak.
 Both have visible growth rings, straight grains and are light brown, although red oak has a reddish tone.

-Red Oak is a relatively inexpensive wood, while the price for white oak is a little bit higher.
+Finally, it is a relatively inexpensive wood, while the price for white oak is a little bit higher.

 Colour –Nearly white to an off-white cream colour.
 But it can be reddish or golden hue.